-Concerned about transvaginal mesh complications associated with treatments for pelvic floor disorders?
+Concerned about problems linked with surgical mesh procedures for pelvic floor disorders?
 Here's what you need to know.By Mayo Clinic Staff

 Each use of mesh carries its own risks and benefits.